laboon/ebook/text/98_glossary_of_terms.md

 __Media testing__: Ensuring that the media that the system is stored on (e.g., a CD-ROM or a server's hard drive) is operating correctly and has all of the data in the correct place.

 __Minor__: A defect of a lower level of severity than __normal__, which causes only a very small problem for use of the system.

+__Missing data error__: An error resulting from the system not receiving necessary data.

 __Mock__: A particular kind of __test double__ which keeps track of which methods on it have been called.